bamurtaugh/spark/examples/Microsoft.Spark.CSharp.Examples/MachineLearning/README.md

 ### 4. Spark SQL and Running Your Code

-Now that you've read in your data and incorporated your ML.NET code, use Spark SQL to call the UDF that will run sentiment analysis on each row of your DataFrame.
+Now that you've read in your data and incorporated your ML.NET code, use Spark SQL to call the UDF that will run sentiment analysis on each row of your DataFrame:

 ```CSharp
 DataFrame sqlDf = spark.Sql("SELECT _c0, MLudf(_c0) FROM Reviews");